luciodale/fork/README.md

 ### Keywords as input names

-By passing the option `{:keywordize-keys true}` to *Fork*, the values and all other state keys will be keywords instead of strings.
+By passing the option `{:keywordize-keys true}` to *Fork*, the values and all other state keys will be treated as keywords instead of strings.
 To make sure the input names are properly registered, use the function `normalize-name` available in the props, when giving the name to the input components i.e. `{:name (normalize-name :bar/foo)}`.
 Namespaced keys are also supported.
 If `normalize-name` is used when `keywordize-keys` is not set, the function will simply return the same value.

 ### Dealing with server requests